RemoteView

 RemoteView is the family name of a group of software programs designed by Textron Systems Geospatial Solutions to aid in analyzing satellite or aerial images of the Earth's surface for the purpose of collecting and disseminating geospatial intelligence.
-The National Geospatial-Intelligence Agency (NGA) was a user of RemoteView software.
+The National Geospatial-Intelligence Agency (NGA) is a user of RemoteView software.

 Overview

 RemoteView is an electronic light table application, initially developed and released commercially by Sensor Systems in 1996.
 An electronic light table application makes it possible for imagery analysts to review satellite images on a computer instead of examining film or printed photographs.
 RemoteView was originally written only for the Unix operating system, but as the US Department of Defense transitioned to the Windows operating system, Sensor Systems released a Windows-based version.
 Overwatch acquired Sensor Systems and the RemoteView software in 2005.
 Textron Systems acquired Overwatch in 2006.

 RemoteView's main function is an imagery and geospatial analysis tool.
 It can display imagery formats, elevation data sets, and vector data sets.
 Capabilities include image enhancements, photogrammetry, orthorectification, multispectral classification, pan sharpening, change detection, assisted search, location positioning, and 3D terrain visualization.
 These features allow an intelligence analyst to review large-scale imagery and generate annotated reports on any findings.